We all strive for clear, smooth skin. Unfortunately, desert climates aren’t as forgiving when it comes to our skin.

 Photofacial Training at National Laser Institute

-Are you considering a career as a cosmetic laser tech?
+Are you considering a career opportunity as a cosmetic laser tech?
 National Laser Institute offers medical aesthetics training that can be completed in as little as two weeks!

 Our Comprehensive Laser Course is the most popular among students looking for a training program that combines didactic theory with clinical hands-on training.